Jamolo5/CITS5503Project2016/README.md

 - Since the speech client uses the internet to talk to the user, the speed of the internet connection will affect how responsive the project is.
 - While the program is talking to the user, no other actions can be taken.
 This includes the recording of the user&#39;s voice, so the user must wait for the program to finish before responding with their passphrase.
 - Currently the implementation uses a locally stored file to store both votes and profile IDs, this functions when running on only one machine, but full deployment will require storing votes and profile IDs to a cloud provider&#39;s storage service.
+- Similarly to the last point, the API key for making use of the voice verification and text-to-speech are hard-coded into the project.
+In a real deployment such keys would not be handled directly but rather use a service like Azure's keyvault or similar.

 ## References: